arharutyu/how-many-banana/README.md

 - Python version 3.10 or higher

 ### Dependencies
-csv, json, and sys modules (no install required)
+- csv, json, and sys modules (no install required)
+- termcolor 2.3.0 (installed via script)

+*For assessment purposes only, the following pytest dependencies are also required:*
+- exceptiongroup 1.1.1
+- iniconfig 2.0.0
+- packaging 23.1
+- pluggy 1.0.0
+- pytest 7.3.1
+- tomli 2.0.1

 ### Installation
 *Please ensure your computer has all requirements to run the program successfully*